TarotFansTarot Cards and Tarot Decks Review

 The card size and border style make the deck feel more like a study tool than a glossy modern oracle.
 I would keep a notebook nearby.
 Pull a card, write the keyword, then write one sentence about how the image speaks to the question.
 That simple practice makes the deck much deeper.

-Three Oracle of the Radiant Sun Card Studies
+Friendship card from the Oracle of the Radiant Sun deck

-See Oracle of the Radiant Sun Tarot on Amazon
+Devotion card from the Oracle of the Radiant Sun deck

-Four Card Moments with Oracle of the Radiant Sun
+Flattery card from the Oracle of the Radiant Sun deck

 This moment begins warmly, then asks for honesty.
 Friendship and Devotion show care, while Flattery and Secrets ask whether praise is covering something unsaid.
 It is a good spread for gentle but direct relationship reflection.